Sombressoul/dyna/doc/CSP/CSP-v1.0-rc4-WIP.md

 ### 2.4 Practical takeaway

-Compact Bilinear Pooling remains a powerful kernel trick, but naïve implementations hit accuracy, stability and deployment walls at modern scale.  **UCBP** resolves these pain-points by (1) making the sketch *learnable*, (2) generalising to arbitrary tensor arities and axis pairings, (3) exposing a tunable accuracy–cost knob, (4) adding robust normalisation, and (5) introducing a *bake* path that slashes inference memory without retraining.
+Compact Bilinear Pooling remains a powerful kernel trick, but naïve implementations hit accuracy, stability and deployment walls at modern scale.  **SCP** resolves these pain-points by (1) making the sketch *learnable*, (2) generalising to arbitrary tensor arities and axis pairings, (3) exposing a tunable accuracy–cost knob, (4) adding robust normalisation, and (5) introducing a *bake* path that slashes inference memory without retraining.
 These upgrades preserve CBP’s theoretical guarantees while aligning it with today’s multi-head, multi-modal deep-learning workloads.

 ---